tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 The `hd-wallet-derive` library is written in the PHP language, therefore students will be required to first set up PHP on their machines before installing and then running the `hd-wallet-derive` library.

-For those with a Windows operating system, execute the following steps:
+For those with a **Windows operating system**, execute the following steps:

-* Visit the [XAMPP website](https://www.apachefriends.org/index.html) and download the installer for your appropriate operating system (Windows or Mac); XAMPP is a popular PHP development environment that is easy to install and configure.
+* Windows machines do not come with a pre-build PHP and Apache Web Server, and therefore will require both.
+Luckily, there are installers that bundle these two together!
+Visit the [XAMPP website](https://www.apachefriends.org/index.html) and download the installer for Windows; the XAMPP is a popular PHP development environment that is easy to install and configure.

-For those with a Mac OS X operating system, execute the following steps:
+For those with a **Mac OS X operating system**, execute the following steps:

 * Mac OS X already comes pre-built with PHP and the Apache Web Server; however, we will need to upgrade the PHP version to 7.3.
 Therefore, to do so make sure that Homebrew, a package manager for Mac OS, is installed on your Mac OS machine.
 If not, visit the [Homebrew website](https://brew.sh/) and install Homebrew using the given install command.